ethanbabel/ReTool-MA/README.md

 ```

 The script wraps `python -m marti.cli.commands.train --config-name ma_retool_ma` with resource settings that fit a single RTX 5090 (one vLLM engine, small rollout batches) and streams logs/checkpoints to `MARTI/outputs` plus W&B/TensorBoard.

-## Model size guidance

-The RTX 5090 used in development exposes ~32 GB of VRAM.
-That budget easily fits three concurrent agents when each runs a `Qwen2.5-3B-Instruct` checkpoint under vLLM.
-Larger models (e.g., 7B) leave little headroom for executor buffers and RL rollout batches, so start with 3B for all roles.
-Once the pipeline is stable you can selectively scale the Planner to a larger checkpoint if desired.